 We are also a selected site for Carlson Center for Leadership and Service-Learning.
 Before COVID-19, we regularly host and instruct over 300 student volunteers per academic year who volunteer as part of an assignment for a course.
 At this time we are able to host remote experiences, see listing below.

-Students interested in conducting research at the UW Farm should submit a proposal to the farm manager (email@example.com ).
-Proposals should be submitted by the sixth week of the quarter before the proposed research would begin.
-Applicants are encouraged to discuss the project of interest with the farm manager before submitting a proposal.
+Students interested in conducting research at the UW Farm should submit a proposal to the farm manager (email@example.com ) and the related faculty member approving credit before or at the beginning of each quarter.
+Applicants are encouraged to discuss the project of interest with the UW Farm Manager before submitting a proposal.

 The proposal should include the following:

 One page describing the proposed project: problem, methods, expected outcome(s), including relevant literature

 Relevance and potential benefits to the farm

 Cost / funding needs and (if applicable) potential funding sources

 Space requirement and availability

 How the project will satisfy capstone, credit, or other requirements for the student researcher

 State which college or school you are enrolled